-These composting hacks will help improve the fertility of your soil to help you grow amazing garden plants.
+These best composting hacks will help improve the fertility of your soil to help you grow amazing garden plants.

-Great soil is the most important foundation needed to grow a great garden.
+Best composting hacks for building great soil is the most important foundation needed to grow a great garden.
 Think of it this way.
 Can you function and grow in your day-to-day without a good night’s sleep?

 The answer is, of course, no!
-Sleep, rest, and living comfortably is a vital need that we call crave.
+Sleep, rest, and living comfortably is a vital need that we all crave.
 Of course, we can relate to this.
 And our plants need the same type of environment to grow in and thrive as well.

 Also, if nothing is growing where you are because your soil isn’t the best, guess what?
 You can change it!
 You have the power.
 There are some things you need to do to figure out what’s in your soil and what it needs to build up.